drexelwireless/iot-sensor-framework/README.md

 ```

 ### Instructions (Running framework on localhost for testing/development)
-Start the following components in the order presented below:
+Start the following components in the order presented below.
+Note that some scripts may be in a scripts/ subdirectory.

 #### Set up
 Use a separate command window or tab for each of the following: